We Make Second Careers Happen!

-Donnie Roberts worked for almost 30 years as a photographer and reporter for his hometown newspaper in Lexington, N.C.
+Early this year, we hired a driver who had spent over 30 years as a photographer and reporter for his hometown newspaper.
 He thought he would retire from there, but at the age of 58, he, like so many others, found himself phased out of his job as a result of downsizing.

 He couldn’t afford to retire, so he did some soul searching for what he wanted to do, and he landed on truck driving as a way of doing something different and being able to travel more.

 The following is the story of his experiences of getting hired by Hardy Brothers and his first experiences on the road.

 When I was interviewed by Hardy Brothers Trucking’s Human Resources Manager, Sable White, she had a baby girl asleep on her shoulder the entire time.
 If that did not say ‘family-oriented company,’ then nothing did.
 Immediately, my goal became, ‘do not make that baby cry!’
 In that way, I am fortunate that my natural face looks a bit goofy, and most babies smile, or downright laugh, at it.

 When going for my test drive with driver trainer Ricky Watts, I made my usual self-deprecating comments to break the ice.
 I asked him, “Don’t you get tired of testing newbies like me?”
 But Ricky’s response was serious, “The only disappointing thing to me is that a lot of new drivers don’t give truck driving enough time to adapt.
 They’ll go out for one week, or maybe two, then quit.”
 I had been hoping for a sarcastic reply, I do love a good joke, but those words stuck in my head and later were invaluable in overcoming my own doubts.